tanurrra/gorest-e2e-api-tests/readme.md

 - Proper instructions for running and installation for all OS;
 - bash script to install all dependencies;
 - Environment configurations to pass to command line/read from config;
-- For requests to /posts, /comments, /users etc helper functions can be created;
+- For requests to GET/POST/DELETE/PUT for /users helper functions can be created;
 - Test data reading from config file or passing by command line instead of hardcoded constants;
 - Auth token should be stored properly;
 - Scripts in package.json to run tests in one word command and so on;